google-pay/react-native-make-payment/README.md

 # react-native-make-payment

-Adds native payments using the [W3C Payment Requst API](https://web.dev/how-payment-request-api-works/) to your React Native app.
+Adds native payments using the [W3C Payment Request API](https://web.dev/how-payment-request-api-works/) to your React Native app.
 Currently supports Google Pay on Android, with support planned for other platforms in the future.